Inter IKEA Foundation

-Interogo Foundation is a foundation registered in Liechtenstein as a so-called Unternehmensstiftung ([ʊntɐˈneːmənsˌʃtɪftʊŋ], literally in English: "enterprise foundation").
+Inter IKEA Foundation is a foundation registered in Liechtenstein as a Unternehmensstiftung ([ʊntɐˈneːmənsˌʃtɪftʊŋ], literally in English: "enterprise foundation").
 Its office is located in Vaduz, Liechtenstein.
 It owns Inter IKEA Holding B.V., registered in the Netherlands, which through its subsidiary Inter IKEA Systems controls the intellectual property of the IKEA brand.
 Through its subsidiaries, the foundation collects franchise fees of 3% on sales of all IKEA products and also conducts investment activities.
 In 2011, it was reported that the foundation controlled assets valued at US$15 billion.

 History

 Interogo Foundation was founded on 29 March 1989 in Vaduz, Liechtenstein.
 Its aim is to secure the longevity and independence of the IKEA concept and the continued existence of Inter IKEA Holding, as well as to influence the leadership of the company.

 The IKEA founder Ingvar Kamprad and his family used to control Interogo Foundation until 2013.

-Appo Trust

-Until the end of 2010, the entity Appo Trust, based in Ontario, Canada, was in charge of appointing and replacing board members of Interogo Foundation.
-Appo Trust was controlled by the Kamprad family.
+On 1 September 2023, the Inter IKEA Foundation was demerged from the Interogo Foundation.